jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Google-Cloud-Threat-Horizons-Report-H12024.md

 defenses, application vulnerabilities, and third-party issues also led to system compromises, resulting in ransomware and data theft (Figure 1).

-The document includes a graphic titled "Figure 1: Common Causes of Ransomware and Data Theft in the Cloud" which is a list of common causes:
+![Figure 1: Common Causes of Ransomware and Data Theft in the Cloud - Diagram listing Misconfigurations and errors, Weak storage defenses, Application vulnerabilities, Third-party issues, and Weak credentials as common causes]
-*   Misconfigurations and errors in cloud application and system security settings (E.g., Unrestricted ports, excessive user privileges)
-*   Weak storage defenses (E.g., Anticipated bucket naming conventions)
-*   Application vulnerabilities (E.g., Zero-day exploits)
-*   Third-party issues (E.g., Software supply chain risk, insufficient access management)
-*   Weak credentials (E.g., Default or lack of passwords in cloud applications and systems)

 Notable incidents and threat actor activity include:
-*   Suspected Rhysida ransomware actors allegedly breached Slovenia’s largest power provider, Holding Slovenske Elektrarne, by stealing passwords for systems from an unprotected cloud storage instance in Nov.
+- Suspected Rhysida ransomware actors allegedly breached Slovenia’s largest power provider, Holding Slovenske Elektrarne, by stealing passwords for systems from an unprotected cloud storage instance in Nov.
 2023.
-*   Threat actors conducted a ransomware attack resulting in lost customer data on cloud-hosting firms CloudNordic and AzeroCloud in Aug.
+- Threat actors conducted a ransomware attack resulting in lost customer data on cloud-hosting firms CloudNordic and AzeroCloud in Aug.
 2023 when the firm’s servers were misconfigured during a data center migration.

-The document includes a graphic titled "Figure 2: Model of a Cloud Storage Bucket Naming Convention Exploited by a Threat Actor" which is a diagram showing the following steps:
+![Figure 2: Model of a Cloud Storage Bucket Naming Convention Exploited by a Threat Actor - Diagram showing a sequence of steps where an attacker anticipates bucket names and exfiltrates data]
-1. Engineer creates buckets *data1 and *data2 using App and users begin storing data in them
-2. Attacker anticipates bucket names *data3 and *data4 and creates them using App
-3. App needs to use buckets and identifies buckets *data3 and *data4 and begins storing data in them
-4. Attacker uses owner access to buckets *data3 and *data4 to exfiltrate data
+Note: This model assumes that an attacker has previously established illegitimate access to the depicted cloud environment.

-*   Google Cloud Storage (GCS) team observations indicate threat actors are probing weak cloud storage bucket naming conventions to exfiltrate data (Figure 2).
+- Google Cloud Storage (GCS) team observations indicate threat actors are probing weak cloud storage bucket naming conventions to exfiltrate data (Figure 2).
 Uncategorized threat actors have